AlexJonesNLP/alt-bitexts/README.md

 ## **Citation**

-If you use any of the methods or generated data in this repo, please cite our paper:
+If you use any of the methods or original data in this repo, please cite our paper:

 ```
 @misc{jones2021majority,